Lifespan: Tenbun 10 (1541) to 6/2 of Tenshō 10 (1582)

 Children: Katsuchiyo (Takeda Nobuharu), wife of Takeda Nobuchika, Shimoyama-dono (adopted daughter – daughter of Akiyama Echizen-no-kami, consort of Tokugawa Ieyasu)

 Anayama Nobutada served as the seventh head of the Anayama clan, in service of Takeda Shingen and Takeda Katsuyori.
 He separated from the Takeda clan after Oda Nobunaga began his conquest of the Takeda domain in Kai Province.
-Nobutada was one of the Takeda nijūyonshō, or twenty-four generals of the Takeda clan of Kai Province, as first portrayed in the Edo period.
+Nobutada was one of the Takeda nijūyonshō, or Twenty-Four Generals of the Takeda, as first portrayed in the Edo period.

 Nobutada was the eldest son of Anayama Nobutomo.
 The Anayama were permitted to use the Takeda surname as relatives of the clan.
 Nobutomo and Nobutada married into the head family of the Takeda, and are regarded as having a close familial association.
 Nobutomo ruled territory in Kawachi from the Shiroyama residence.
 The administrative and personnel organizations in Kawachi operated autonomously from the Takeda clan.
 In 1553, Nobutada moved to the Kōfu residence, possibly as a hostage of the Takeda.
 During the latter half of 1558, Nobutomo retired from the residence and to enter the priesthood, by which Nobutada became head of the clan.